Register a death - when and how?

 The doctor who treated the person during their last illness will usually issue a Medical Certificate of Cause of Death.

 If the person died in the Royal Borough of Kingston upon Thames you must register the death with Kingston Register Office where the records will be held.
-You can book an appointment at Kingston Register Office online.

 If it is not convenient for you to visit Kingston Register Office, you can make a declaration to register the death at any register office.
 They will send the information to the Kingston Register Office.
 You may have to wait a few days for the paperwork needed to make funeral arrangements.